thatbudakguy/qg/notes/warmup-questions.md

 - ~~What is one thing your character has seen or done that no one would ever believe?~~
 - ~~If your character were to start a business, what would it be?
 What would make it special?~~
 - ~~If your character could ask an all-knowing entity one question, what would it be?~~
+- ~~When was the last time your character said, “I love you,” if ever?~~
 - What is the best meal your character has ever eaten?
 - What is the best gift your character has ever received?
 - What is one title your character has earned that makes them proud?